← HoloMapper Homepage

 3. Move, rotate, scale, warp, mask, or style it as needed.

-4. Choose an output display, then press Project.
+4. Choose an output format and display, then press Project.

 5. Use Sync Videos if video timing needs to restart together.